Artificial Intelligence Act

 • AI developers and providers: Companies and organizations that develop or provide AI systems in the EU will need to comply with the requirements and obligations set out in the regulation.

-• Users and operators of AI systems: Companies and organizations that use or operate AI systems in the EU will need to ensure that they comply with the requirements and obligations set out in the regulation.
+• Deployers and operators of AI systems: Companies and organizations that use or operate AI systems in the EU will need to ensure that they comply with the requirements and obligations set out in the regulation.

 • Regulators and supervisory authorities: National authorities in the EU will be responsible for enforcing the regulation and ensuring that AI systems used in their respective countries comply with the requirements and obligations set out in the regulation.
-The European Artificial Intelligence Board will provide guidance and support to national authorities in this regard.
+The European Artificial Intelligence Office will provide guidance and support to national authorities in this regard.

 • Consumers and citizens: The regulation aims to protect the rights and interests of consumers and citizens in the EU who interact with AI systems.
 This includes ensuring that AI systems are transparent and that users are informed about the use of AI in their interactions with companies and organizations.